 - Catch Up and Keep Up: Use the time off to get ready to contact schools and daycare centers when the school year starts.
 Many teachers need a slow time to catch up on all the big and little tasks that build up over the school year.
 For me, summer is time to update my website, create new kids yoga products, and this year I’ll be expanding my kids yoga teacher training.
 Pull out that list of things you’ve been putting off and check something off.

 - Do Nothing: And then there are times when we look at the “To Do” list and realize there is no way we are going to get all these things done.
 A good week or more of doing nothing is required in these situations.
 Take a breather to let the dust settle and see things clearly.
 What do you really want to do and which ideas have you moved on from?
 In business these “Do Nothing” times are called product development or strategic planning.
 When you’re a self-employed kids yoga teacher you can call it whatever you like, as long as you take some time to do nothing.
 If the teacher get’s burnt out, the student suffers.

-This summer I have a To Do list the size of Montreal (probably because it includes a Kids Yoga Teacher Training in Montreal in July).
+This summer I have a To Do list the size of Montreal.
 So I’ve taken three days this week to catch up and prioritize.
 I think I still need a week more of Do Nothing.

 It’s helping me decide on my next projects and I realize I get most excited when I think about making my video from my Kids Yoga Teacher Training into an on-line course.